velexi-research/VLXI-Cookiecutter-Research/README.md

      $dvc config core.autostage true
      ```

+7. Finish setting up the new research project.

+   * Verify the copyright year and owner in the copyright notice.
+If the
+     project is licensed under Apache License 2.0, the copyright notice is
+     located in the `NOTICE` file.
+Otherwise, the copyright notice is located
+     in the `LICENSE` file.

+   * Update the base Python package dependencies to the latest available
+     versions.

+     ```shell
+     $ poetry update
+     ```

+   * Review the Python package dependencies for the project, and modify them
+     as needed using the `poetry` CLI tool.
+For a quick reference of `poetry`
+     commands, see the [Poetry Quick Reference][poetry-quick-reference].

+     Packages that may be useful (but are not included by default):

+     * numpy
+     * numba
+     * scipy
+     * pandas
+     * scikit-learn
+     * matplotlib
+     * seaborn

+     For instance, to add numpy to the project dependencies, use the command:

+     ```shell
+     $ poetry add numpy
+     ```

+   * Customize the `README.md` file to reflect the specifics of the project.

+   * If the project was created with Julia support enabled, configure the Julia
+     package dependencies for the project

+     ```julia
+     julia> ]

+     (...) pkg> instantiate
+     ```

+     * Review the Julia package dependencies for the project, and modify them
+       as needed using the Julia package manager.
+For a quick reference of
+       Julia package manager REPL commands, see the
+       [Julia Quick Reference][julia-quick-reference].

+   * Commit all updated files (e.g., `poetry.lock`, `Project.toml`) to the
+     project Git repository.

 ### 2.2.
 Publishing Project Documentation to GitHub Pages

 1. From the project GitHub repository, navigate to "Settings" > "Pages" (in the